Ouranophobia 47051

 Exhibition Text

-Abbas Zahedi was inspired by the aggressive-looking black organ which sits on a terrace above the nave of Kulturkirche Liebfrauen.
+Abbas Zahedi was inspired by the aggressive-looking black organ which sits on a terrace above the nave of Liebfrauenkirche.
 Built by Franz Breil in 1964, the instrument has been broken for several years and many of its pipes have been damaged or stolen.
-According to Zahedi, its silence is symbolic of the disappearance of communal faith and shared experience in our society.”
+According to Zahedi, “its silence is symbolic of the disappearance of communal faith and shared experience in our society.”
 In response, the artist has created a second organ that “brings the old instrument’s voice down to the floor and resists the vertical hierarchy of the church with a horizontal space of shared resonance.”
 His installation is formed of orphan pipes from disused organs across Europe, dozens of discarded fragments humming as one.
 It is conceived as an open system which can accommodate new pipes like votive offerings, regardless of their provenance and condition, on an ongoing basis.
+The pipes are connected to a bespoke pneumatic air supply machine designed and built by Tom Pain, an engineer who specialises in fabricating custom light and sound rigs for music venues.
 Zahedi’s practice often combines sound and sculpture to develop new rituals for communal grieving.
 The interior of his henge-like organ becomes a venue for a series of support groups, in which participants spend time listening together and sharing experiences of loss alongside musical and artistic performances.

 Production Video